ispedals/FloatingJapaneseDictionary/README.md

 The text field will not contain the word you said (or attempted to say) and will display the definitions of the word.

+##Developing
+This app depends on the StandOut library.
+Instructions on how to import the library are available at http://forum.xda-developers.com/showthread.php?t=1688531

 ##License
 This app is licensed under the GNU General Public License version 2 with the various copyright notices in the source code.
+It also uses the MIT-licensed [StandOut Library](http://pingpongboss.github.com/StandOut) by Mark Wei.
 In addition, many of the dictionary searching functions have been strongly inspired by Rikaichan.

 When downloaded, the dictionary file is a derivative of the EDICT dictionary file.
 This file is the property of the Electronic Dictionary Research and Development Group, and is used in conformance with the Group's licence.
 See http://www.csse.monash.edu.au/~jwb/edict.html and http://www.edrdg.org/.